 ESKIMO CURLEW

 Numenius borealis Status: Extinct.
 Formerly abundant regular spring migrant central.
 Formerly rare regular fall migrant central.
 Documentation: Specimen: HMM 2469, Apr 1880 Hamilton Co.
-Taxonomy: No subspecies are recognized.
-Records: Eskimo Curlew is probably extinct; there are no accepted records for North America since 1962 (O’Brien et al 2006), although Gill et al (2020) listed […]
+Taxonomy: No subspecies are recognized (AviList 2025).
+Records: Eskimo Curlew is probably extinct; there are no accepted records for North America since 1962 (O’Brien et al 2006), although Gill et al […]

 PIPING PLOVER

 Charadrius melodus circumcinctus Status: Locally fairly common breeder central and east, rare casual west.
 Uncommon spring and fall migrant away from breeding sites.
 State and federally listed as Threatened.
 Documentation: Specimen: UNSM ZM6102, 17 Jun 1902 Keya Paha Co.
-Taxonomy: Miller et al (2009) showed that Atlantic Coast birds (melodus) were genetically distinct from a […]
+Taxonomy: Two subspecies are recognized, melodus of the Atlantic Coast and circumcinctus of interior US, including […]